ksindhwani/pismo-take-home/README.md

 # Setup Instructions

-1. UnZip the folder
+1. git clone the repo
+2. Rename `env.Template` to `.env`
-2. Open the application directory in terminal
+3. Open the application directory in terminal

-3. Run the application through this command
+4. Run the application through this command

 `docker-compose -f docker-compose.yml up -d`